 How to get a marketing job with no experience

-If you have no experience, getting into marketing will not happen overnight.
-But it can happen in as little as a few months if you really put your mind to it and follow some of the things we are about to go over.
+If you have no experience, leaning how to do marketing will not happen overnight.
+But your marketing career can kickstart in just a few months if you really put your mind to it and follow some of the things we are about to go over.

 Here’s how to break into marketing with no experience, in seven steps: